mendax1234/ThinkpadX390-Opencore-EFI/README.md

 #### Display

-The model of Integrated Graphics is `Intel UHD Graphics 620`, faked to `Intel HD Graphics 620`.
-VRAM has been set to 3072 MB.
+The model of Integrated Graphics is `Intel UHD Graphics 620`, faked to `Intel UHD Graphics 630 (Mobile) `.

-The Discrete Graphics' name is `Radeon (TM) RX 550 (2GB)`.
-Disabled because macOS doesn't support Optimus technology.

 The HDMI is attached with `Intel UHD Graphics 620` and is functioning normally. `2K@60Hz` & `4K@30Hz` are supported.

 #### Audio

-Driven by AppleALC with `layout-id: 15`.
+Driven by AppleALC with `layout-id: 11`.
 Everything is working normally.

 #### Keyboard

-Functioning normally except the <kbd>Insert</kbd> key, which is not presented on Magic Keyboard.
+Functioning normally except the <kbd>Insert</kbd> and <kbd>Alt</kbd> represents Window's <kbd>Ctrl</kbd> , which is not presented on Magic Keyboard.
 Keyboard backlight is working properly as well.

 #### SSD